Sacred

 Geometry.

-While studying the Secret Doctrine of Blavatsky, I discovered her mentioning
+While studying the Secret Doctrine of Blavatsky, I discovered her

 something about seven being the root number of formation.
-Being engaged in a
+Being engaged

-little study of Greek geometrical concepts, like arithmetic mean, geometrical
+little study of Greek geometrical concepts, like arithmetic mean,

-mean and harmonic mean, I decided to do a little research on the root of seven
+mean and harmonic mean, I decided to do a little research on the root of

 ( 7 ) and this proved to be the start of some interesting discoveries.